AirSplat: Alignment and Rating for Robust Feed-Forward 3D Gaussian Splatting: Experiments

 \textbf{Effectiveness of ROM.} The integration of Rating-based Opacity Matching (ROM) independently improves the baseline to 22.41 dB PSNR.
 This validates the necessity of local structural consensus for high-fidelity synthesis.
 As illustrated in Fig.~\ref{fig:main_architecture}, ROM acts as a "geometric filter" by matching the student's predicted opacity $\alpha$ with the teacher's geometric rating $\tilde{y}$.
 The improvement in perceptual metrics confirms that ROM effectively prunes floaters via opacity compression.
 By explicitly penalizing spatial inconsistencies, ROM ensures that only geometrically valid structures contribute to the final rendering.
 As shown in Fig.~\ref{fig:rom_ablation}, AirSplat learns from ROM to suppress inconsistent geometry of complex regions (e.g., the window structures highlighted in red boxes).
 The `Baseline + Context-only' variant produces noisy `floaters' at each context view's 3DGS estimation, resulting in severe blurring artifacts.
 On the other hand, our full model assigns near-zero opacity for these inconsistent primitives, resulting in sharp and high-quality reconstructions for target views.

 \textbf{Full Model.} Our full model, AirSplat, which combines both SCPA and ROM, achieves the best performance across all metrics, yielding a 25\% improvement in perceptual scores compared to naive fine-tuning.
+Although the simultaneous integration of both modules increases the peak training memory consumption to 30.56 GB, this computational footprint is strictly confined to the offline training phase, leaving the feed-forward inference speed and memory requirements entirely unaffected.
 The synergy between global pose alignment and local structural refinement allows our framework to synthesize sharp, consistent novel views from uncalibrated context images.
 These results validate our core hypothesis that decoupling the pose errors from geometry optimization, complemented by teacher-driven consistency feedback, is essential for robust feed-forward NVS.